raspberrypilearning/cd-beginner-app-inventor-sushi/en/step_3.md

 ## Getting set up

-Before you can do anything, you're going to need an account on the App Inventor website.
+Before you can start coding your quiz app, you're going to need an account on the App Inventor website.

 + Go to [dojo.soy/appinv-start](http://dojo.soy/appinv-start){:target="_blank"} and then click on the **Create apps!** button in the top right-hand corner of the screen.